"Sheila Take A Bow"

 UK 7" [Rough Trade RT196]

 The "Sheila Take A Bow" front artwork was produced in three different colours around the world.
 In the UK it is tinted red (view front and back artwork on the left).
 Just like all other Smiths singles, the sleeve is rigid and glossy.
 This is the third consecutive single with pink labels with black text in the classic Rough Trade layout.
-Unlike most other singles, this seems to only exist with a push-out centre as no copy with a solid centre has ever been reported.
+Different editions of the record have been reported.
+Here are the two known versions of this format:

 RT 196 A1 / RT 196 B1